 Example Study Plan

-Core Courses - Select courses to the value of 12 units (4 courses) from the following:
+Core Courses - to the value of 6 units

 - PUB HLTH 7078 Qualitative Research Methods In Health